Skip to contents

 )

-By default, the database configuration looks for environmental variables (e.g., Sys.getenv("PASSWORD")) that can be loaded from an .env or .yaml file or a secrets manager.
-Using encrypted secrets is recommended for production environments.
+By default, the database configuration looks for environmental variables (e.g., Sys.getenv("PASSWORD")) that can be loaded from the .Renviron or your preferred method for handling environmental variables.